alexmaco/rust-workshop/DAY_1.md

 #### Unrecoverable errors (panic!)

 - when **panic!** is called, the program prints an error message, does some cleanup and quit
-- panic can be called direclty by our code or indirectly by other elements that we call
+- panic can be called directly by our code or indirectly by other code that we call
 - by default the stacktrace of the program is not displayed at panic; it can be enabled with:
   - `RUST_BACKTRACE=1 cargo run`